25 Best Underrated Manga You Really Should Read

 3. Grand Blue

-Iori Kitahara’s life takes a different turn when he decides to move to the small coastal town of Izu to do his university studies and start a new dream life that he imagines filled with beautiful girls and women. good friends.
-However, when he arrives at his uncle’s dive shop, the “Grand Blue”, he discovers a group of noisy, naked elders who force him to participate in their alcoholic activities.
+Iori Kitahara’s life takes an unexpected turn when he moves to the coastal town of Izu for university, envisioning a dream life filled with beautiful girls and good friends.
+Upon arriving at his uncle’s dive shop, the “Grand Blue,” he encounters a group of rowdy, naked elders who involve him in their alcohol-fueled activities.
+Despite initial reluctance, Iori embraces the revelry, earning the disdain of his cousin Chisa Kotegawa.
+Undeterred, he remains determined to achieve his dream student life amid the chaotic antics of the “Peek a Boo” diving club.

 4. Arachnid